workstaffhq/helpcenter/docs/managers/customize/manage-your-subscription.md

 - Enter your credit card information.

 You will be charged after the 14-day trial.

+## Upgrade to Max
+The **Max** plan gives you access to all the features of the Pro plan as well as additional productivity tools such as built-in freelancer invoicing, advanced remuneration with premiums, payroll/payrun and more!

+### Upgrading to the Max Plan
+- Go to the **Settings** section, then to **Billing**
+- Then click on **Upgrade** in the Max column
+- Choose the number of users and click on **Proceed to Payment**
+- Enter your billing information
+- Enter your credit card information.

 For more details on our plans, visit our [**Pricing**](https://workstaff.app/pricing) page.